 B. Free portfolio check-up service which allows you to enter your current mutual fund details and get a free mutual fund fee report.
 The report details how much you can save by using a diversified portfolio designed using low-cost ETFs.

 Robo-advisors can save you on fees and potentially increase your long-term returns.
 Compare the different robo-advisors before choosing one that best suits your needs.
-I have written a detailed article on how to choose a robo-advisor here.

 - Wealthsimple Review: Investing on Autopilot